wxkly8888/video_subtitle_editor/README.md

 # Flutter subtitle editor

+About
-A video subtitle editing library that includes subtitle generation, subtitle editing, subtitle export, and related UI components for Flutter.
+A comprehensive video subtitle editing library offering tools for subtitle editing, export, and a suite of UI components.

 |             | Android | iOS   |
 |-------------|---------|-------|